IBM/intro-ai-llm-workshop/docs/lab-1/README.md

 ### Try `granite3.3:2b` Model

-1. Use `ollama run` command and specify the model name to run a model and start the conversation.
+1. In a CMD prompt or terminal window, use `ollama run` command and specify the model name to run a model and start the conversation.
 Let's try out the `granite3.3:2b` model.:
     ```bash
     ollama run granite3.3:2b